catmaid/CATMAID/API_CHANGELOG.md

 ### Deprecations

 - `GET/POST /{project_id}/{skeleton_id}/[0|1]/[0|1]/compact-skeleton`
-  This endpoint will be replaced the future with the newly introduced endpoint `GET /{project_id}/skeletons/{skeleton_id}/compact-detail`.
+  This endpoint will be replaced in the future with the newly introduced endpoint `GET /{project_id}/skeletons/{skeleton_id}/compact-detail`.

+- `POST /{project_id}/node/list`
+  This endpoint will be replaced in the future with the newly introduced endpoint `POST /{project_id}/nodes/`.
+It takes the same parameters.

 ### Removals